Download page Configure Policies.

-- Select the context for the policy (specific Application, User Experience, Databases, Servers, or Analytics) from the dropdown.
+- Select the context for the policy (specific Application, User Experience, Databases, Servers, or Analytics) from the pulldown menu.

-- To create a new policy, click Create Policy (+).
+- To create a new policy, click the Create Policy (+) button.

 You can edit, copy, enable or disable, and delete a policy by clicking the appropriate button.

 Configure Policy Triggers